2018 BMW 2-Series preview

 Changes to the interior are just as minor.
 There’s a new steering wheel and the center stack and console have been cleared up.
 New details such as contrast stitching and high-gloss black accents have been added and buyers have more trim options to choose from.
 Finally, the 8.8-inch infotainment screen now comes in touchscreen format if the available nav system is added.

 Specifications for the United States are yet to be confirmed but expect the base model, the 230i, to continue with a 248-horsepower 2.0-liter turbocharged inline-4.
 Above this should continue to sit the M240i M Performance model with a 335-hp 3.0-liter turbocharged inline-6.

-At the top of the range will remain the M2 which we can confirm is continuing with its 365-hp 3.0-liter turbocharged inline-6.
+Alongside the regular models is the M2 which we can confirm is continuing with its 365-hp 3.0-liter turbocharged inline-6.
+The car is also continuing in coupe form only.

-Transmissions include 6-speed manual and 8-speed automatic options for the regular 2-Series while the M2 can be had with either a 6-speed manual or 7-speed dual-clutch unit.
+Transmissions for the 2-Series include 6-speed manual and 8-speed automatic options while the M2 can be had with either a 6-speed manual or 7-speed dual-clutch unit.
 Rear-wheel drive is standard and all-wheel drive continues to be available on the M Performance model.

 Note, we’re expecting a more hardcore M2 CS model to eventually join the range.
 Like the M4 CS unveiled at the recent 2017 Shanghai auto show, the M2 CS should feature more power, a more aggressive aero package, and some weight-saving mods.